opengovsg/isomer/docs/studio/0004-database-schema.md

 ## Decision

-1. We will combine both page/folders into 1 schema and use a json blob to represent the content of the page instead of separating.
+1. We will combine both page/folders into 1 schema and use `JSONB` to represent the content of the page instead of separating.
 2. We will use an adjacency list method (via `parentId` inside our db) for our pages/folder to refer to their parents

 ## Consequences